Accelerated Jarzynski Estimator with Deterministic Virtual Trajectories: Method

-In the naive Jarzynski estimator based on Langevin dynamics \cite{Ritort2008}, which we call the Langevin Jarzynski estimator (LJE) throughout this paper, we consider a trajectory $q(t)$ governed by overdamped Langevin dynamics:
+In the naive Jarzynski estimator based on the Langevin dynamics \cite{Ritort2008}, which we call the Langevin Jarzynski estimator (LJE) throughout this paper, we consider a trajectory $q(t)$ governed by the overdamped Langevin dynamics:

-where $\xi(t)$ is a Gaussian noise such that its autocorrelation function is a delta function $\expval{\xi(t)\xi(0)}=\delta(t)$.
-Then, we define work exerted during a process as
+where $\xi(t)$ is Gaussian noise such that its autocorrelation function is a delta function $\expval{\xi(t)\xi(0)}=\delta(t)$.
+Then, we define the work exerted during a process as

-As an exponentiated ensemble average of trajectories, the Jarzynski equality in Eq.~\eqref{eq:JE_def} holds.
-Approximating the left-hand side of the Jarzynski equality with a finite number of samples, we obtain an estimator of $Z$.
+The Jarzynski equality in Eq.~\ref{eq:JE_def} holds as an exponential ensemble average of the work of trajectories generated using Eq.~\eqref{eq:overdamped-Langevin}.
+We obtain an estimator of $Z/Z_0$ by approximating the left-hand side of the Jarzynski equality with a finite number of samples.
 However, we need a significant number of trajectories to obtain an accurate result because work $W$ has a large variance.

-In the proposed method, which we call the Hamiltonian Jarzynski estimator (HJE), we augment the state space with momentum $p$ which has the same number of dimensions with $q$.
+In the proposed method, which we call the Hamiltonian Jarzynski estimator (HJE), we augment the state space with virtual momentum $p$ which has the same number of dimensions with $q$.
 Along with $p$, we introduce a kinetic energy with a virtual time-dependent mass $m(t)$:

 where $\norm{\cdot}_2$ is the Euclidean norm.
-Then, we define Hamiltonian of the system as
+Then, we define the Hamiltonian of the system as